 - Correct pay: If you are an hourly worker, it’s important that you track your hours so you can be paid correctly.
 This includes tracking any overtime, if applicable.

-Countries where time tracking is required:
+Some countries where time tracking is required:

 - Germany: As per the ruling by the Federal Labor Court (BAG) in September 2022 all employers must now maintain records of their employees’ daily working hours.
 More information about time tracking in Germany.